White Dwarf Structure and Binary Inspiral Gravitational Waves from Quantum Hadrodynamics: The extended RMF and nucleus

-By taking appropriate boundary conditions (BCs), the homogeneous NM and NM clusters can be calculated using the standard RMF approach~~\cite{Watanabe:2000rj,Horowitz:2005zb,Xia:2022dvw}.
-However, these BCs cannot be naively extended to the WD matter since the repulsive force from the EM interaction is much stronger than the attractive nuclear force.
-Here, we propose that the WD is made of atom-like units which have a nucleus core surrounded by homogeneous electron gas, as depicted in Fig.~\ref{fig:wd-struc}.
-For simplicity, we assume that both WD and its constitute unit are spherically symmetric.
+By taking appropriate boundary conditions (BCs), the homogeneous NM and NM clusters can be calculated using the standard RMF approach~\cite{Horowitz:2005zb,Xia:2022dvw}.
+However, these BCs cannot be naively extended to the WD matter, as the repulsive force from the EM interaction is much stronger than the attractive nuclear force.
+Here, we propose that the WD is universally made of atom-like units---Wigner Seitz cells---each containing a nucleus at its core, surrounded by homogeneous electron gas, as illustrated in Fig.~\ref{fig:wd-struc}.
+The nucleus is calculated by using the microscopic Walecka-type model~\eqref{eq:lag} therefore has a realistic internal structure.
+The electromagnetic force is obtained by solving the Maxwell equation with a proton source.
+For simplicity, we assume that both WD and its constituent units are spherically symmetric.